zachgerhart/DevMtn-Travels/README.md

 ####

-Now that we have tested the controllers and know they work we can get the data we need from the service We want to gain access to the travelInfo data that is present in our mainSrv by calling to the service through our controller.
+Now that we have tested the controllers and know they work we can get the data we need from the service We want to gain access to the travelInfo and packageInfo data that is present in our mainSrv by calling to the service through our controllers.

 Go ahead and delete the test variables you made and create new $scope variables that are accessible in the html view and associate them with the data that was pulled from the service files.